Google Pixel Watch vs. Samsung Galaxy Watch 5 | CNN Underscored

 TL;DR: The Pixel Watch definitely looks nicer than the Galaxy Watch 5, but if you want something bigger and more durable, Samsung’s watch is your best bet.

-Fitness buffs will love the Galaxy Watch 5, but Pixel watch is better for Fitbit users
+Fitness buffs will love the Galaxy Watch 5, but the Pixel Watch is better for Fitbit users

 Both the Pixel Watch and Galaxy Watch 5 focus heavily on fitness as key selling points, but Samsung takes the crown here for providing a more complete fitness-tracking package.